ballerina-attic/ballerina-bridge/samples/getting-started/springboot-helloworld/README.md

 - Access the sidecar service via Node port or Ingress.

 Node Port:
+You can access the service via Node Port as follows.
 ```
 curl http://localhost:31493/hello
  Hello World, from Spring Boot and Ballerina Sidecar!